DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 ## Case Conversion Library

-I placed added these case-conversion utilities into [my JavaScript repository](https://github.com/zellwk/javascript/tree/master/convert-case).
-You can grab them if you want them :)
+I added these case-conversion utilities to [my JavaScript repository](https://github.com/zellwk/javascript/tree/master/convert-case).
+You can grab them if you want :)